 When it comes to gathering and organizing all of the different tax preparation records and information for your business tax preparation- the papers can stack up quickly.
 The accumulation of years of tax returns, receipts, and other important business information could take several days to sift through.
-People wonder if it’s even necessary to hold on to any of their tax records and documentation.
+People wonder if it’s even necessary to be saving tax records and documentation.

 The truth is that while it’s extremely important to keep certain business and personal tax information available and readily organized, many of these documents only need to be kept for a maximum of six years.